|1987 to 1997|

 |2004 to 2009|

 The Lethbridge Hurricanes compete in the Western Hockey League’s (WHL) Central Division in the Eastern Conference and play their home games at the ENMAX Centre.

-The 2017-2018 WHL season was the Hurricanes 31st year in Lethbridge and 50th for the franchise.
+The 2021-2022 WHL season is the Hurricanes 35th year in Lethbridge and 51st for the franchise.
 The franchise began in Winnipeg in 1967 known as the Winnipeg Jets.
 The franchise stayed in Winnipeg until the conclusion of the 1976-1977 season.
 Prior to the 1973-1974 season, the team name changed to the Winnipeg Clubs.
 They were known as the Clubs until the 1976-1977 season, their last season in Winnipeg, until they changed their name to the Winnipeg Monarchs.

 Following the 1976-1977 season, the franchise relocated to Calgary where they became the Calgary Wranglers.
 The franchise moved to Calgary to replace the Calgary Centennials who became the Billings Bighorns.
 The Wranglers played at the Stampede Corral for the next ten years before relocating to their current home in Lethbridge as the Hurricanes.
 The Hurricanes’ first season in Lethbridge was 1987-1988, returning WHL hockey to the Southern Alberta city just one season after the WHL’s Lethbridge Broncos returned to their original home of Swift Current.